ahmadiehsan/personal_docs/docs/ai/llm/prompting/tree_of_thoughts.md

 ![](tree_of_thoughts/image2.png)

-It combines thought generation with search algorithms like breadth-first and depth-first search for systematic exploration.
+It combines thought generation with search algorithms like breadth-first and Depth-First Search for systematic exploration.
 This approach helps identify potential solutions by categorizing thoughts as "sure," "maybe," or "impossible," promoting effective partial solutions while eliminating unfeasible ones.

 ![](tree_of_thoughts/image1.png)